Independence questions in a finite axiom-schematization of first-order logic: Independence

+\begin{remark} The pc-valuation which is false on every atomic formula and true on every universally quantified formula validates all axiom schemes in $\texttt{TMM} \cup \{ \forall x x \equiv x \} \setminus \{ \texttt{EQrefl} \}$ except \texttt{spec}, proving object-independence of \texttt{spec} in the version of \texttt{TMM} where \texttt{EQrefl} is replaced by its universal closure. \end{remark}

-The axiom scheme \texttt{spec} is object-provable from~\texttt{T} (since~\texttt{T} is object-complete) but independent in~\texttt{TMM}.
-We actually prove object-independence in $\texttt{TMM}$ when the language has a non-nullary nonlogical predicate (but no associated predicate axiom scheme).
+We prove the object-independence of \texttt{spec} in $\texttt{TMM} \setminus \{\texttt{ALLeq}\}$ when the language has a non-nullary nonlogical predicate (but no associated predicate axiom scheme).
 This implies independence when the language has a non-nullary nonlogical predicate, hence also when it does not by Remark~\ref{rmk:language}.
+Alternatively, we could also consider that predicate to be in $\calL_\text{obj} \setminus \calL$.
 Consider a model of first-order logic without equality, with domain $D = \{ a, b\}$ and interpret~$\equiv$ as the total relation (that is, its graph is~$D^2$).
 Consider a unary predicate~$P$ which is interpreted to true on~$a$ and false on~$b$.
 Finally, interpret ``$\forall v_i$'' as ``$\forall v_i \in \{a\}$'' (more precisely, modify the standard interpretation of universally quantified formulas accordingly).
-Then, all axiom schemes of \texttt{TMM} are true except \texttt{spec}: its instance $\forall v_0 P(v_0) \to P(v_0)$ is false since the~$v_0$ in the consequent can be assigned to~$b$.
+Then, all the axiom schemes of $\texttt{TMM} \setminus \{\texttt{ALLeq}\}$ are true except \texttt{spec}: its instance $\forall v_0 P(v_0) \to P(v_0)$ is false since the~$v_0$ in the consequent can be assigned to~$b$.

 To rephrase this example, we can say that we have a \emph{domain of quantification}~$\{a\}$ which is strictly included in the \emph{domain of discourse}~$D$, so that specialization does not hold.
 In order that \texttt{denot} hold, we need that all elements in the domain of discourse be equal to an element in the domain of quantification, which is why we interpreted~$\equiv$ as the total relation.
 Note that \texttt{ax-12} is not true in this model (this is necessary, since one can prove specialization from~\texttt{T} and \texttt{ax-12}), although \texttt{subst}~is.